openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 * testOnly (All scripts) - Boolean (read-only).
 Indicates if the process run is a test run only.

 * username (All scripts) - String (read-only).
-Returns the username that the EQUELLA connection was established with.
+Returns the username that the openEQUELLA connection was established with.

 * vars (All scripts) - Dictionary.
 A general purpose dictionary cleared at the commencement of each run and persisted through each run.
 Made available to scripts for passing parameters between scripts and rows/items.

 * xml (Row Pre-Script, Row Post-Script) - XmlScriptType.
 A wrapper to xmldom (see below).
 Same data as xmldom but with many helper functions.
 See xml Object Reference below for a complete reference.

 * xmldom (Row Pre-Script, Row Post-Script) -  xml.dom.
 The standard Python xml parser loaded with item XML.
-XML as produced by the EBI during import (prior to submitting to EQUELLA) or item XML of the current item in EQUELLA being exported (prior to conversion to row data).
+XML as produced by the EBI during import (prior to submitting to openEQUELLA) or item XML of the current item in openEQUELLA being exported (prior to conversion to row data).

 See http://docs.python.org/2/library/xml.dom.html for the complete object reference.

 A handy function for debugging is xmldom.toprettyxml() which returns a formatted, indented string representation of the XML document.

 ### xml Object Reference
 The xml object is a variable of type XmlScriptType.
-It is similar in functionality to the xml object available in EQUELLA scripting but with slightly different method names.
+It is similar in functionality to the xml object available in openEQUELLA scripting but with slightly different method names.

 Technically XmlScriptType is a wrapper to the fully-featured Python library xml.dom with additional helper functions to simplify common tasks.